These edible art grape and toothpick sculptures were the kids’ after school snack yesterday. They were fun to make, briefly admire, and then eat!

 Grapes are perfect for this activity.
 Really.
 Perfect.

 And I wish I had thought of the idea myself, but I didn’t.
 I came across a passing mention of grape and toothpick sculptures by Rachel of handmade charlotte in the Hand in Hand book and immediately knew we had to try them at the earliest possible opportunity.

-Whereas marshmallows were a bit too soft and sticky to work with even when stale (not to mention the sugar content if your kids eat them while working) and the soap bits were tricky (a bit too brittle), grapes are ideal.
+Whereas marshmallows were a bit too soft and sticky to work with (even when stale) and the soap bits were tricky (a bit too brittle), grapes are ideal.
 They hold their shape well, are sturdy, and yet are easily pierced by the toothpicks.